webuimaker/chetan/content/about/_index.md

 header: Know more about us
 section1:
   heading: What drive us
   text: "The cornerstone of our progress in scientific frontiers is systematic research.
 Through it, we are able to advance our knowledge and expertise like never before.
-The advancements in computing technologies and a tremendous increase in the amount of data have placed a huge responsibility on statistical sciences to be transparent and accurate.
-Now, it has a crucial role in the development of 'good scientific practices' for the larger benefit of society. <br> <br> Statistics is a powerful tool for describing, summarising, and deriving inferences from the data.
-But at the same time, it has been used inapproprietly for publishing research with inaccurate methodologies, poor-quality reporting and misleading conclusions.
-Many businesses and organsations  make decisions based on these unreliable research findings,which is detrimental to our society and ultimately damages people's trust in the scientific research.
-Prof Doug Altman, eminent statistician at the University of Oxford rightly said in the Editorial of ‘The Scandal of Poor Medical Research (1994) that-"
+The advancements in computing and a exponential increase in the amount of data have placed a huge responsibility on statistical sciences to be transparent and accurate.
+Now, statisticians has a crucial role to play in the development of 'good scientific practices' for the larger benefit of society. <br> <br> Statistics is a powerful tool for describing, summarising, and deriving inferences from the data.
+But at the same time, it has been used inappropriately for publishing research with inaccurate methodologies, poor-quality reporting and misleading conclusions.
+Many businesses and organisations  make decisions based on these unreliable research findings,which is detrimental to our society and ultimately damages people's trust in the scientific research.
+Prof Doug Altman, eminent statistician from the University of Oxford rightly said in the Editorial of ‘The Scandal of Poor Medical Research (1994) that-"
 section2:
   heading:
   text: <h3>"We need to focus on less yet better scientific research, which should be performed for the right reasons"</h3>
 section3:
   heading:
-  text: "With this keep in mind, Dr Chetan Prajapati laid the foundation of ISCON-Statistics based on two core principles of ethical statistical practice: <br> <h3>Correct application of statistical methods</h3>
+  text: "In this spirit, Dr Chetan Prajapati laid the foundation of ISCON-Statistics based on two core principles of ethical statistical practice: <br> <h3>Correct application of statistical methods</h3>
 <h3>Transparent & accurate reporting of statistical results</h3>"
 section4:
   heading: